AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/09_spread_operator_and_rest_parameters.md

 // Mark Luke
 ```

-We stored the first two values inside the `const` first and second and whatever was left we put it inside losers using the rest parameter.
+We stored the first two values inside the `const` first and second and whatever was left we put inside losers using the rest parameter.